sthlmj/devnotes/README.md

 Verify: ``` name, cluster-name, version, tagline "you know for search" ```

-Step 2: Install, configure and test that Logstash is running
+Step 2: Install, configure and test that Logstash is running on 192.168.0.14:5043
 ```
 yum install logstash
 or